danielringch/homebattery/docs/software/configuration.rst

 Configuration
 =============

-Configuration is done using a json file ``config.json``, which is uploaded onto the Raspberry Pi Pico, see  :doc:`installation <../handbook/installation>`.
+Configuration is done using a json file ``config.json``, which is uploaded to homebattery via web interface, see  :doc:`installation <../handbook/installation>`.

 Example